 While the thought of filing a lawsuit is rarely at the forefront of anyone’s mind in the aftermath of such a loss, it is important to think about the future.
 Any loss of support from a deceased family member, both financial and otherwise, usually has a long-term impact on the family.
 A wrongful death claim may be necessary to prevent further hardship in the future.

-If you are uncertain whether the circumstances involved in your family’s case may qualify for compensation, or if you were offered a settlement and are not sure whether to accept it, contact a Westchester wrongful death lawyer from Tomkiel & Tomkiel for a free consultation.
+If you are uncertain whether the circumstances involved in your family’s case may qualify for compensation, or if you were offered a wrongful death settlement and are not sure whether to accept it, contact a Westchester wrongful death lawyer from Tomkiel & Tomkiel for a free consultation.
 With the help of a seasoned attorney, you could learn about how to protect your family’s rights and the options available to you going forward.

-Causes of Wrongful Death Claims Vary
+Causes of Wrongful Death Lawsuits Vary

 There are many circumstances that could result in a wrongful death claim.
 Accidents in the workplace, particularly on construction sites, can lead to a wrongful death claim.
 Motor vehicle accidents or failing to properly diagnose or treat a medical condition can also lead to a wrongful death action, as may a patient being given medication that is improperly labeled or defectively produced.
 Other common causes of wrongful death lawsuits include slipping incidents, birth injuries, pedestrian accidents, and nursing home abuse.